 We’re contractually obligated pay in the first week of the next calendar quarter after the anthology is released to market, although we often pay earlier just on principle and to avoid “bunching” of accounts-payable liabilities.

-As of 9/1/15, we’ve established the following price points for Volume 3 (the October 2017 edition), offered with the caveat that the final printed version’s word count governs, not the count at the initial submission:
+As of 9/1/15, we’ve established the following price points for Volume 3 (the October 2017 edition) and Volume 4 (the October 2018 edition), offered with the caveat that the final printed version’s word count governs, not the count at the initial submission:

 - Novels (40,001 words or longer) — not accepted for the anthology